 The practical test requires the candidate to both set up and operate the relevant crane, that requires the lifting and placing of a given range of loads and carry out slinging and signalling duties where loads are lifted and moved.
-Annex E - Lifting Technician EPA: Sample Practical test for Tower Crane.
+Annex E - Lifting Technician EPA Practical test sample for Tower Crane.